solarcoinv2/solarcoinv2/README.md

 # solarcoinv2
-A global currency backed by Renewable Energy
+A global cryptocurrency backed by Renewable Energy

 # Acknowledgements
-This is currency that is inspired by [SolarCoin](https://solarcoin.org/) and tries to be better than it
+This concept is inspired by [SolarCoin](https://solarcoin.org/), and tries to build further on this concept.

 <!--
 I am inspired to start this project as a result of discussions with a fellow netizen (gloryhunters@protonmail.com).